-This post was most recently updated on December 25th, 2020.Reading Time: 4 minutes.
+This post was most recently updated on December 25th, 2020.4 min read.

 This article explains how to query and remove duplicate entries from a Microsoft SQL database using T-SQL.
 The same model works both for Azure Databases (in Azure SQL Query Editor) and databases on MS SQL Server (using SSMS – SQL Server Management Studio).

 I had to do this a while back due to a bug in an API creating multiple entities with the same content – save for the Identity field.
 Fun!

 That’s a (somewhat) valid question.
 A table in a SQL database can have quite a few rows as long as you have plenty of storage space available.
 The number of rows might (technically speaking) be limited by the maximum value of BigInt, which would be 9,223,372,036,854,775,807.

 On Stack Overflow there’s an example of a table with over 24.5 billion rows in a live production system.